 Assistant Athletic Therapist

-Brad Shaw is in his ninth season as Assistant Athletic Therapist for the Winnipeg Jets.
+Brad Shaw is in his 13th season as Assistant Athletic Therapist for the Winnipeg Jets.
 Prior to his time with the Jets, Shaw spent the 2010-11 season as Head Athletic Therapist with the Grand Rapids Griffins of the AHL.
 From 2007-10, he had a dual role with the Western Hockey League's Kootenay Ice acting as Head Athletic Therapist and Equipment Manager.
 The Cardale, Man. native started his career in his home province spending four seasons as the Head Athletic Therapist for the Winnipeg Goldeyes.

 "Shawzy" is a member of the Canadian Athletic Therapists Association (CATA) and received a Bachelor of Exercise and Sports Science (Athletic Therapy) degree from the University of Manitoba.
 Shaw and his wife Cori reside in Niverville, Man. with their son and daughter.